 Short novels, or “single-volume” novels were nothing new.
 But they had never been widely popular.
 The Brontë sisters early published work included ‘Jane Eyre’, issued in three volumes (standard for a novel of the day), and ‘Whuthering Heights’, in two volumes issued in a set with ‘Agnes Grey’ (Gray?), as a single volume “novel”.
 The reading public was accustomed to a novel being in a set of three volumes.
 And, even over the course of the 19th century when it gradually became standard for a novel to be issued complete in one large volume, the customer was still inclined to regard shorter works as not being quite “real” novels.

-But by the early 20th century, the printed story was no longer the only game in town in the matter of “is there life after supper”, and the pace of modern life in general had picked up enough that rather a lot of people didn’t have the time or the attention span to devote to wading through reams of 19th century serial-style padding to get to the story.
+But by the early 20th century, the printed story was no longer the only game in town in the matter of “is there life after suppertime”, and the pace of modern life in general had picked up enough that rather a lot of people didn’t have the time or the attention span to devote to wading through reams of 19th century serial-style padding to get to the story.
 The endless hunt for entertainment became less a matter of looking for something to fill the empty hours than for something to read on the train.
 And the magazine, or the short novel was a perfect fit.
 And, as can be seen, over the course of the early 20th century, the short novel pretty well crowded out its longer brother entirely.
 Once the paperback novel was introduced to the paradigm, the trend became even more solidly established.
 For a span of at least three generations.

 But that trend seems to have reversed itself lately.

 In any case, for as long as physical books are still produced, the preferred length of the work is something that is determined by the economics of professional publishing as they currently stand.
 Whenever “currently” happens to be.
 This question of economics is directly related to the explanation for the current trend towards “doorstop novels” from which Rowling, in particular, so clearly benefits.